HastingsGreer/blog/Mandelbrot.md

-## Julia and quadtree adaptive rendering!!
+## Julia and quadtree adaptive rendering

 This is a proper adventure now: thi